MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 ---
 layout: post
 author: Mordecai
-title: "Systems Modelling for better mental health"
+title: "Borrowing From The Safety Engineering Toolbox For Better Mental Health."
 date: Sat, 30 Oct 2021 23:31:09 +0200
 categories: post
 ---

-I recently read _Engineering A Safer World_[^1] by Nancy Leveson[^2], and while it is intended about how to make systems safe for the people running them, I can't help but notice that so many of the tools, structures, assumptions and structures given hold up for the personal life, too.
+I recently read _Engineering A Safer World_[^1] by Nancy Leveson[^2], and while it is intended about how to make systems safe for the people running them, I can't help but notice that so many of the tools, assumptions and structures given hold up for the personal life, too.
 The benefit of the theory of the really abstract (like systems theory is) is that you can apply it to a lot of things.
 So, an application of systems theory to a personal life impeded by mental illness and life in These Days.[^9]

 ## The definition of Safety in the context of running your own life.